mkleesiek/CarND-P04-Behavioral-Cloning/README.md

 <img src="examples/model.png" align="right" width="340" />

 The CNN model implemented in [model.py](model.py), function `create_model()`, is largely based on NVIDIA's architecture presented in their paper "End to End Learning for Self-Driving Cars" (https://arxiv.org/pdf/1604.07316v1.pdf).
-It involves a series of convolutional layers with strides (code line 133-137) and a series of fully connected dense layers (line 143-153).
+It involves a series of convolutional layers with strides and a series of fully connected dense layers.

+The following extensions and modifications were made in this particular implementation:
-Nonlinearity is introduced by adding RELU activation to the convolutional layers.
+* Nonlinearity is introduced by adding RELU activation to the convolutional layers.
+* Batch normalization is applied before each convolutional layer.
-Overfitting is effectively avoided by adding dropout layers before each fully connected layer with a configurable rate of 0.2 each (line 143-153).
+* Overfitting is effectively avoided by adding dropout layers before each fully connected layer with a configurable rate of 0.2 each.

-On the input side of the network, the data is normalized to a range between [-0.5, 0.5] (line 127) and cropped to the relevant vertical portion of interest (line 130).
+* On the input side of the network, the input data cropped to the relevant vertical portion of interest.
-On the output side a single fully connected node is added, representing the predicted steering angle value (line 153).
+* On the output side a single fully connected node is added, representing the predicted steering angle value.

-One more difference to the model presented by NVIDIA is the larger horizontal stride of '3' in the first convolutional layer (line 133).
+* A larger horizontal stride of '3' is used in the first convolutional layer.
 This compensates the larger image width of 320 pixels used in this project and together with the vertical cropping brings down the dimensionality of the model to a similar order of magnitude as in the NVIDIA paper.

 For a graphical overview of all layers including their shapes please see the diagram provided on the right ([data/model.png](model.png)).

 #### 2. Model parameter tuning

-The model uses an Adam optimizer, with the loss function being the mean squared error between label and prediction (line 232).
+The model uses an Adam optimizer, with the loss function being the mean squared error between label and prediction.
 With such a setup the initial default learning rate of 0.001 is adapted dynamically during training.

 #### 3. Model training and validation